toriqo/Custom-UISwitch/README.md

   - One view for the "OFF" background
   - One view for the nob

-To use it, simply include FLACustomSwitch.h and FLACustomSwitch.m in your project and simply init the switch with:
+To use it, simply include FLACustomSwitch.h and FLACustomSwitch.m in your project and then init the switch with:

     [[FLACustomSwitch alloc] initWithFrame:CGRect];